 What to do when your oak cabinet is delivered

-Take care when removing handles and shelf supports from the packaging, also.
+Also, take care when removing handles and shelf supports from the packaging.
 You don’t want to risk accidentally throwing these away with the packaging.

 Installing the oak cabinet

-You’ll need to do specific things with the cabinet before, during and after the installation.
-Here are those processes listed to ensure your oak bathroom cabinet is in great condition following the installation.
+You’ll need to perform specific tasks with the cabinet before, during and after the installation.
+Here are those tasks listed to ensure your oak bathroom cabinet is in great condition following the installation.

 Before installing the oak cabinet

-Although some oak cabinets are typically applied with a light application of Danish Oil, apply a layer of light or natural Danish Oil to the cabinet.
-This is required as it can help bring out the grain of the wood.
-It can also improve durability, providing a tough finish with a better waterproof exterior.
+Some oak cabinets come with a light application of Danish oil, but it’s better to apply a layer of light or natural Danish oil to the cabinet again upon its arrival.
+This is required as it can help bring out the grain of the wood and improve durability.
+So it has a tough finish with a better waterproof exterior.

 During the installation of the oak cabinet

 Cabinets will usually come undrilled.
 It ensures you can install the basin and tap where and as you want it.
-This also allows you to put the pipes in place to suit the location of your plumbing system.
-After drilling the new tap and waste holes in place, seal them carefully with Danish Oil on the inside for improved protection.
+This also allows you to place the pipes to suit the location of your plumbing system.
+After drilling the new tap and waste holes, seal them carefully with Danish Oil on the inside for improved protection.

 After installing the oak cabinet